 Most Important Web Accessibility Features for People with Visual Disabilities.

 The W3C WCAG 2.0 Guidelines enable web content to be operable, perceivable, robust, and understandable to people with disabilities, including visual disabilities.
 This means that every website should be designed for every user to sense, perceive, and use it easily.
 Essentially, web pages need to be informative enough in both design and content.
 Take the first step and update your website today.

 Generally, the best online experiences are often visually attractive; most web pages, applications, and software have a focus on a beautiful design.
 For example, some websites use foreground or background colors or videos.
 How can we make it possible for visually disabled people to access the web and have the same experience?

 Use of ALT text

-Alternate texts (invisible image description) that are read out with screen reader technology.
+We use Alternate texts (invisible image description) when we want to read out with screen reader technology.
 When uploading media, you can quickly fill in the ALT text to explain what the image shows.

 Audio descriptions describe important visual information about the video.
-The descriptions can be given during a pause in the audio or made in separate audio tracks and files.
+We may provide descriptions during a pause in the audio or make them in separate audio tracks and files.

 Blind users who can read Braille would now be able to use Braille output displays to read text online.
 These displays translate small parts of the text on the website into Braille.
-Websites need to have a good structure of the content, and the text needs to be written logically, so they can quickly be translating into Braille.
+We need Websites to have a good structure of content, and to write the text logically, so we can quickly translate it into Braille.

 It’s also known as speech synthesis or output.
 It helps to convert text on a web page automatically to speech (synthesize voice) that is read out to the user.
 These are some of the innovations that have been made to ensure web accessibility for visually disabled people.